 That’s my 2 cents towards making sure your health benefits expense do not become an albatross around your neck.
 As a CEO, how has your experience been while managing health benefits?
 What potential risks do you see to a higher deductible health plan for your employees?
 How do you mitigate it?

 Leave a comment, send an in.
-Mail or write to me at firstname.lastname@example.org
+Mail or contact us at firstname.lastname@example.org.